Header of Edgardo Civallero

 Wayrachaki Editora

-Wayrachaki Editora, a Runasimi or Quechua word meaning "wind feet" or "wanderer", was an initiative born in 2007 in Córdoba, Argentina.
-At that time, independent publishers and imprints dedicated exclusively to digital and open-access content were not yet well known.
-Through this initiative, I published my works on libraries in indigenous societies.
-These works are available today in the form of four digital books.
+Wayrachaki Editora (from the Runasimi or Quechua wayrachaki, meaning "wind feet," that is, "wanderer," "nomad," or "drifter") was founded in 2007 in Córdoba, Argentina, at a time when independent publishing houses dedicated exclusively to digital and open-access publications were still uncommon.
+Under this imprint, I originally published my first works on libraries in Indigenous communities, which today form a collection of four digital books.